As an Amazon Associate, I earn from qualifying purchases.

 Wash and clean your jars.
 It is no longer necessary to sterilize jars before canning (hurray!) but you should make sure they are preheated enough to not crack when placed in hot water.

-You can put them in a clean dishwasher and run them through a quick wash cycle, or place them in a large pan with some water in a low heat oven (my lowest temp is 170 degrees) until you need them.
-I’ve even just put hot tap water in them before and left them on the counter.
+You can put them in a clean dishwasher and run them through a quick wash cycle, or place them in a large pan with some water in a low-heat oven (my lowest temp is 170˚F degrees) until you need them.
+I’ve even just put super hot tap water in them before and left them on the counter.

 Wash your lids with hot soapy water and place them in a clean bowl for now.

-Many recipes will recommend you boil beets for 15-20 minutes with the leaves removed but the roots and the base of the stem attached.
+Many recipes will recommend you boil beets for 15-20 minutes with the leaves removed and the roots and the base of the stem attached.
 This is meant to keep the color from bleeding out too much.
-After that, you can simply remove the skins, root, and stem.
+After that, you can remove the skin, root, and stem.

 I prefer to flip the process on the head and peel BEFORE cooking.
 I don’t mind the color loss, it’s easier, and you don’t burn your hands on lava hot beets.